College ROI

 Analysis Assumptions:

-• Starting Salary: Estimated from the 10-year median earnings (assuming 2% annual growth from graduation).
+• Starting Salary: Estimated from the 4-year post-graduation median earnings (assuming 2% annual growth from graduation).

 • Comparisons: "Vs Median Peer" compares to the median student nationwide in a similar level program.
 "Vs HS Grad" compares to a median high school graduate.